ofigueira/tracker-radar/docs/DATA_MODEL.md

   - requests3p
       - prevalence - percent of totalSites where this parameter was seen in a third party request
       - entities - top 10 entities using this parameter in requests
+      - domains - top 10 domains using this parameter in requests
   - cookies
       - prevalence - percent of totalSites where this parameter was seen in a cookie
       - firstParty - count of first party cookies with this parameter
       - thirdParty - count of third party cookies with this parameter
+      - entities - top 10 entities using this parameter in cookies
+      - domains - top 10 domainss using this parameter in cookies

 ---